merliot/hub/README.md

 **WIFI_SSID, WIFI_PASSPHRASE**

 Set Wifi SSID and passphrase for Wifi-enabled devices built with TinyGo.
 If mulitple SSID/passphrases are needed, use env vars WIFI_SSID_x and WIFI_SSID_PASSPHRASE_x, where x is 0-9.

+## Hub Memory Requirements

+Outside of deploying devices, the hub consumes little memory (or CPU) and can run on Linux machines with a minimum of 256M and 2G disk space.
+Of course, a resource-hungry device may want more, but most are effectively idle.
+To deploy devices, the hub needs more memory.
+To deploy to targets built with Go, the minimum is 512M.
+To deploy to targets build with TinyGo, the minimum is 2G RAM.

 ## Building New Devices